-If you are a non-citizen who is legally here and then got a single DUI
+If you are a non-citizen who is legally here and got convicted with DUI—without

 In order to be deported for a crime, it must involve criminal intent (i.e.

 a crime of moral turpitude).
 So even if your DUI charge caused an injury

 or a death, or if you were driving with a BAC of 0.08 or greater, there

 is no criminal intent presumed under such circumstances.
 While DUI manslaughter

 is a serious offense, nobody drives drunk with the intention of killing somebody.